audicar/Dynamic-Programming-Algorithm-for-Max-Profit-in-Gold-Digging/README.md

 1. drill straight down
 2. drill down-left
 3. drill down-right

-It cannot drill down-right immediately after drilling down-left and it cannot drill down-left immediately after drilling down-right
+It is not able to drill down-right immediately after drilling down-left and it is also not able to drill down-left immediately after drilling down-right.